rhyslwells/Data-Archive/content/standardised/storage layer object store.md

 aliases:
   - Object Store
 ---
-A storage layer or object storage are services from the three big [[cloud provider]],
+A storage layer or object storage are services from the three big [[Cloud Providers]],

 AWS S3,[[S3 bucket]]
 Azure Blob Storage,